1. Home

 In short, triple-pane windows, with two layers of gas insulation, are the most efficient home windows in colder climates.

 Yes.
-There is a $600 federal tax credit.
+There is a $600 federal tax credit that expires at the end of 2025.
 There are some states and localities with additional tax credits or incentives.

 What can I do to make my current windows more energy efficient?

-You can do a few easy things, inside and out, to make your current windows more efficient.
 Check your windows for leaks or cracks.
 Add weatherstripping or caulk to seal any gaps or holes.
-You can put up blinds or curtains, which can add an additional insulating layer between your home and the outdoors.
-Outside, you can plant trees or put up awnings or shutters to provide shade and keep your home a bit cooler.
+Blinds or curtains can add an additional insulating layer between your home and the outdoors.
+Outside, you can plant trees and put up awnings or shutters to provide shade and keep your home a bit cooler.

 See how much